Why Homes Don’t Sell Even in a Good Market (Wichita Seller Guide)

 Stale Listings Raise Questions

 When a home has been on the market for an extended period, buyers begin asking questions.
-Two common assumptions tend to surface:
+Two common assumptions tend to surface: the home may be priced too high, or there may be something wrong with the property.

 Proper Disclosures Are Critical